 The Easy Way to Know Your 2025 Sacagawea Dollar Value

-Determining your 2025 Sacagawea Dollar’s worth requires examining three critical factors: identifying the mint mark (P, D, S, or W), assessing the coin’s condition using the Sheldon grading scale, and checking for valuable errors like missing edge lettering or strike anomalies.
+Determining your 2025 Sacagawea Dollar’s worth starts with three steps: identifying the mint mark (P, D, S, or W), assessing the coin’s condition using the Sheldon grading scale (which runs from Poor P-1 at the bottom to perfect Mint State MS-70 at the top), and checking for valuable errors like missing edge lettering or strike anomalies.

 Skip the guesswork with the CoinValueChecker App—simply photograph your coin to receive instant AI-powered valuations based on mint mark, grade, and current market data, helping you make informed collecting or selling decisions in seconds.